Power Couple? AI Growth and Renewable Energy Investment: Introduction

 \section{Introduction}

 Over the past few years, artificial intelligence (AI) has emerged as both a significant climate challenge \emph{and} a promising climate solution.
 Frontier training and large-scale inference consume substantial electricity: data centers are projected to account for 3--8\% of global electricity use by 2030, and training a single state-of-the-art model can require energy comparable to that used by thousands of households in a year \citep{iea2024electricity}.
-At the same time, AI is increasingly deployed to support climate action---optimizing grids for renewable integration, improving weather and climate forecasts, and strengthening disaster response and other adaptation efforts \citep{Choi2024,rolnick2019tackling,stauffer2025aiCleanEnergyFuture}.
+At the same time, AI is increasingly deployed to support climate action: optimizing grids for renewable integration, improving weather and climate forecasts, and strengthening disaster response and other adaptation efforts \citep{Choi2024,rolnick2019tackling,stauffer2025aiCleanEnergyFuture}.
 This dual role has sharpened industry and policy debate over AI's net implications for climate change.

-It is generally agreed that the climate impact of AI hinges on how its energy demand is met: AI will exacerbate climate change if powered primarily by fossil fuels, but can be a solution if powered by carbon-free renewable energy.
-The current landscape reflects mostly the former scenario, where fossil power (natural gas and coal) still supplies the majority of data centers' energy use worldwide \citep{iea2025}.
+It is generally agreed that the climate impact of AI hinges on \emph{how} its energy demand is met: AI will exacerbate climate change if powered primarily by fossil fuels, but can be a solution if powered by carbon-free renewable energy.
+Today, fossil power (natural gas and coal) still supplies the majority of data centers' energy use worldwide \citep{iea2025}.
 As such, the latter scenario has been strongly advocated: The United Nations recently urged AI developers to run data centers on 100\% renewable energy by 2030 \citep{reuters2025}.
-Understanding how the energy mix powering AI will evolve, and whether this ``100\% renewable by 2030'' vision can be achieved, is crucial.
-Prevailing views can be broadly categorized into two camps.
+Understanding how the energy mix powering AI will evolve, and whether this ``100\% renewable by 2030'' vision can be achieved, remains an open question.
+Prevailing views fall into two camps.